 A quick breakfast or brunch recipe can easily become a new family favorite!

 If you love the taste of cornbread, then you will love this waffle recipe!
 They have the same mildly sweet and earthy flavor but are lighter and crunchier.

 Aside from adding flavor, yellow cornmeal also imparts a warm amber hue and a coarser texture that you won't get with a classic waffle.

-My husband thinks these are the best waffles ever, and he loves to take leftovers to work for a Monday lunch.
+My husband thinks these are the best waffles ever and loves taking leftovers to work for a Monday lunch.

 This great recipe incorporates bacon bits into the batter to infuse a savory crunch in every bite.
-Then, I drizzle maple syrup and add more bacon on top is the perfect way to enjoy a decadent full-on sweet, and tasty morning meal!
+Then, I drizzle maple syrup and add more bacon on top.
+It is the perfect way to enjoy a decadent, full-on, sweet, and tasty morning meal!

 Why We Love Cornmeal Waffles

 EASE: Make the batter while the bacon is in the oven.
 Combine bacon and batter, and let your waffle maker do the rest!
 You'll have a wholesome breakfast ready in less than 30 minutes.